Tiphanie Yanique: Awards and accolades

 She received the Academy of American Poets Prize in 2000, and has had residencies with Bread Loaf, Callaloo, Squaw Valley and the Cropper Foundation for Caribbean Writers.

-She won the 2006 Boston Review Fiction Prize for her short story "How to Escape from a Leper Colony", the 2007 Kore Press Short Fiction Award for her short story "The Saving Work", and was also the winner of a 2008 Pushcart Prize for her short story "The Bridge Stories".
+She won the 2006 Boston Review Fiction Prize for her short story "How to Escape from a Leper Colony", the 2007 Kore Press Short Fiction Award for her short story "The Saving Work", and she was also the winner of a 2008 Pushcart Prize for her short story "The Bridge Stories".

 In 2011, Yanique won the Bocas Fiction Prize for Caribbean Literature with her collection How to Escape from a Leper Colony: A Novella and Stories, and the National Book Foundation named her as one of their "5 Under 35" honorees, an award that celebrates five young fiction writers selected by past National Book Award winners and finalists.
 She was one of three writers given the 2010 Rona Jaffe Foundation Writers' Award for fiction, along with Helen Phillips and Lori Ostlund.

 She won the 2014 Center for Fiction First Novel Prize (formerly the Flaherty-Dunnan Center for Fiction Prize) for her debut novel Land of Love and Drowning, and the monthly book review publication BookPage listed her as one of the "14 Women to Watch Out for in 2014".
 Land of Love and Drowning also won the Phillis Wheatley Award for Pan-African Literature, and the American Academy of Arts and Letters Rosenthal Family Foundation Award, and was listed by NPR as one of the Best Books of 2014, as well as being a finalist for the Orion Award in Environmental Literature and the Hurston-Wright Legacy Award.

-At the 2016 Forward Prizes for Poetry Yanique won the Felix Dennis Prize for Best First Collection for her 2015 collection Wife, which the chair of judges Malika Booker described as: "a generous and witty book, an agile exploration of the many relationships within marriage.
+At the 2016 Forward Prizes for Poetry, Yanique won the Felix Dennis Prize for Best First Collection for her 2015 collection Wife, which the chair of judges Malika Booker described as: "a generous and witty book, an agile exploration of the many relationships within marriage.
 She has written a delightful exploration of the tensions and complexity of matrimony, in language that's deceptively simple."
-She also won the 2016 Bocas Prize in Caribbean Poetry for her collection Wife.
+Yanique won the 2016 Bocas Prize in Caribbean Poetry for her collection Wife.